-- Quality metrics tied to gain sharing (also referred to as threshold quality metrics): - Follow-up care within the post-trigger window: Percent of valid episodes where the patient receives relevant follow-up care within the post-trigger window (higher rate indicative of better performance). - Quality metrics not tied to gain sharing (i.e., included for information only): - Follow-up care within the first seven days of post-trigger window: Percent of valid episodes where the patient receives relevant follow-up care within the first seven days of the post-trigger window (higher rate indicative of better performance).
+- Quality metrics tied to gain sharing (also referred to as threshold quality metrics): - Follow-up care within the post-trigger window: Percent of valid episodes with relevant follow-up care in the post-trigger window (higher rate indicative of better performance). - Quality metrics not tied to gain sharing (i.e., included for information only):

-- Emergency department visit within the post-trigger window: Percent of valid episodes with a relevant ED visit within the post-trigger window (lower rate indicative of better performance). - Admission within the post-trigger window: Percent of valid episodes with a relevant admission or relevant observation care within the post-trigger window (lower rate indicative of better performance). - Follow-up visit versus emergency department visit: Percent of valid episodes with the first visit being a relevant follow-up visit within the post-trigger window, for valid episodes that had any post-trigger window visits (higher rate indicative of better performance). - Pseudomembranous colitis within the post-trigger window: Percent of valid episodes with pseudomembranous colitis occurring within the post-trigger window (lower rate indicative of better performance). - Mortality: Percent of total episodes with patient mortality within the episode window (lower rate indicative of better performance).
+- Follow-up care within the first seven days of the post-trigger window: Percent of valid episodes with relevant follow-up care within the first seven days of the post-trigger window (higher rate indicative of better performance). - Emergency department visit within the post-trigger window: Percent of valid episodes with an emergency department visit within the post-trigger window (lower rate indicative of better performance). - Admission within the post-trigger window: Percent of valid episodes with a relevant admission within the post-trigger window (lower rate indicative of better performance). - Follow-up visit versus relevant emergency department visit: Percent of valid episodes with the first visit being a relevant follow-up visit within the post-trigger window, for valid episodes that had any relevant post-trigger window visits (higher rate indicative of better performance). - Pseudomembranous colitis within the post-trigger window: Percent of valid episodes with pseudomembranous colitis occurring within the post-trigger window (lower rate indicative of better performance).